johnwright/diffa/release-notes/next.md

 ## General Maintenance

 * [109] - Log a summary of each Query triggered by a participant scan.
+* [114] - Ensure that changes without attributes are processed.
 * [??] -

 ## Library Upgrades